barryclark/jekyll-now/_posts/2020-01-27-Payments-Intro-Part2.md

 specification][69].
 This happens by communicating them once to Apple <sup>[12](#footnote_12)</sup>, getting the token back and storing on the mobile phones' secure wallet.
-Whenever the phone is near a POS reader, the wallet is unlocked using the PIN/thumb/etc. The tokenized card is used to sign the transaction (amount, merchant,...) and, via the reader, is sent for verification.
+Whenever the phone is near a POS reader, the wallet is unlocked using the PIN/thumb/etc. The tokenized card is used to sign the transaction (amount, merchant,...) which, via the reader, is sent for verification.
-It is routed to Apple's servers where the token is verified to represent a card.
-After that it is processed like a normal card payment.
+It is routed to Apple's servers where the token is verified to indeed represent a card.
+After that the request is processed like a normal card payment.

 In this context Apple is taking partly the role of the payment processor, facilitating the transaction routing.
-For this it is taking a percentage of the payment (0.15% in the US for Apple).
+For this it is taking a percentage off the payment (0.15% in the US for Apple).
-With mobile phone usage and wireless micro-payments [exploding worldwide][70], this is a very lucrative revenue stream, increasing the [CLV][71] by orders of magnitude.
+With mobile phone usage and wireless micro-payments [exploding worldwide][70], this is a very lucrative revenue stream, increasing the [CLV][71] of mobile phone owners by orders of magnitude.

-As mentioned previously, complexity comes at a price.
+Again, complexity comes at a price.
-With Apple / Google / etc becoming a trusted intermediary, mobile payments are [more open to fraud][72] than plain card usage at the moment.
+With Apple / Google / etc becoming a trusted intermediary in the payment chain, mobile payments are [more open to fraud][72] than plain card usage, at least for now.
 That is because the thumbprint or PIN at the point of sale, only proves device ownership, not card ownership.
+Any stolen card can be added to the device and consequently used.

 ## Stay tuned...